tunmsk/nextgen-facebook/readme.txt

 	* Renamed all http://schema.org URLs to https://schema.org and all http_schema_org filters to https_schema_org.

 == Upgrade Notice ==

+= 8.40.7-dev1 =

+(2017/03/26) Fixed the checkbox column width in post/page table lists.
+Added several new functions to retrieve the $mod array.

 = 8.40.6-1 =